Improving Pareto Set Learning for Expensive Multi-objective Optimization via Stein Variational Hypernetworks: Experiments

-For all experiments, we randomly generate 20 initial solutions for expensive evaluations.
+For all experiments\footnote{ Code is available at \url{https://github.com/nguyenduc810/SVH-PSL}}, we randomly generate 20 initial solutions for expensive evaluations.
 The model is trained over 20 iterations with a batch size of b = 5.
 In Formula \ref{updatephi_svgd}, the hyperparameters are set as $c=med$ (the median of the pairwise distances between samples) and $\alpha=0.1$.
 Each problem is trained 5 times to eliminate randomness.

-\subsection{Experimental results and analysis}
+\subsection{Experimental Results and Analysis}

 MOBO Performance Figure \ref{fig: comparision_LHD} compares the log hypervolume difference (LHD) of baseline methods, with solid lines showing the mean and shaded regions indicating standard deviation.
 Our proposed SVH-PSL demonstrates superior performance, converging rapidly in synthetic experiments and achieving strong results in real-world scenarios.
 Notably, the integration of the SVGD algorithm enhances convergence speed compared to the conventional PSL-MOBO method while also providing better diversity on the Pareto set than the DA-PSL method. \\ Analysis of Local Kernel Benefits in Complex Pareto Fronts Figure \ref{fig:compare_ker} demonstrates the effectiveness of local kernel integration in SVH-PSL, especially in solving real-world problems with complex Pareto fronts (RE37, RE41, and RE42).
 SVH-PSL achieves a consistently lower LHD compared to SVH-PSL without the local kernel.
 Moreover, SVH-PSL with the local kernel exhibits a smaller variance, indicating that the local kernel adapts effectively to the complex Pareto front.
 This results in more stable and consistent solutions across multiple evaluations.